dragosrotaru/scrapeGPT/README.md

 ### Structural and Testability

+-   generate synthetic test data using gpt

 -   add metrics aggregation methods and produce metrics in the standard format
--   refactor usage of puppeteer to use single browser instance
--   generate synthetic test data using gpt
 -   implement use of experiments
 -   refactor stage interfaces to be Exact/Partial return type and infer deps

 ## Next levels